max-pfeiffer/dynamic-dns-update-client/README.md

                                   provider URL.
   --basic-auth-password TEXT      Basic Auth password for calling dynamic DNS
                                   provider URL.
+  --dry-run                       Instead of calling the dynamic DNS provider,
+                                  print the URL which would have been called.
   --help                          Show this message and exit.
 ```